truenas/documentation/content/SCALE/SCALETutorials/DataProtection/TrueCloudTasks.md

 TrueCloud backup tasks allow for single-time transfers or recurring transfers on a schedule.
 They are an effective method to back up data to a remote location.

-This article provides instructions on configuring a TrueCloud backup task using Storj and covers setting up both the Storj iX account and SCALE credential.
+This article provides instructions on configuring a TrueCloud backup task using Storj and covers setting up both the Storj iX account and TrueNAS credential.

 {{< hint type=important >}}
 To take advantage of the lower-cost benefits of the TrueCloud backup service, you must create your Storj iX account using the link provided on the **Add Cloud Credentials** screen.